 There are also dropped kerbs with tactile paving on both sides of the road at the summit of the bridge and outside the station entrance.

 A wheelchair is available for use within the station.
-It is possible for passengers to be dropped off at the entrance to the station and there is a limited blue badge parking provision here.
+It is possible for passengers to be dropped off at the entrance to the station.
 Please speak to a member of staff about using this space.

 From the pavement, there is(note that the top part of the path is steeper than the rest) with handrails or steps with tactile treads, yellow highlighted nosings and handrails down to the Booking Hall which has , providing a total opening width of 1600mm.